Fiction at the edge of what families

 When the Barrett family's black cat vanishes into the mountains surrounding Lake Tahoe, her absence becomes a reckoning.
 What begins as a search for a lost pet unfolds into a confrontation with grief, love, and the thin border between the physical and the unseen.

-Before fiction, I spent years in media, marketing, radio, and podcasting — work that taught me how stories hold audiences, and what makes a voice worth listening to.
+Before writing fiction, I spent years in media, marketing, radio, and podcasting — work that taught me how stories hold audiences, and what makes a voice worth listening to.
 I seek representation from agents who value literary rigor, careful editorial conversation, and thoughtful positioning.

 Published in the 2024 ACES Anthology.
 A story about the power of objects we give each other and the weight they carry long after the giving.